microize/microize/README.md

 - **Programming**: SQL, Python, PySpark, Langchain, crew.ai.

 📞 Connect with me:
 -  Let's talk about GenAI, Data Engineering, Python, Azure, or even anime!
-If you're a fan of "Demon Slayer" and "Attack on Titan," you'll feel right at home.
+If you're a fan of "Demon Slayer", "Solo Leveling" and "Attack on Titan," you'll feel right at home.

 ## GitHub Statistics